freesalu/fallout-2-editor/README.md

 # Fallout 2 Save Game Editor
-Very basic save game editor for Fallout 2 (tested on OSX.)
+Very basic save game editor for Fallout 2 (tested on OSX with the GoG.com version.)

-Wrote this since I couldn't find any save game editors that worked on OSX (and as a fun little learning project!)
+Wrote this since I couldn't find any save game editors that immediately worked on OSX (and as a fun little learning project!)

 It _should_ work outside of OSX, but no promises.